Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Case Study: Applying HINA to Model Human-AI Interactions in Small-Group Collaborative Learning

 In this section, we present a case study to demonstrate the analytical capabilities of the HINA framework by modeling human-AI interactions in a small-group collaborative learning environment in which each group of students interacts with an AI chatbot.
 We employ HINA's core three-level analytical workflow---individual, dyadic, and mesoscale analysis---to reveal the underlying interaction patterns.
 It is important to note that the subsequent analysis focuses on the contextualization and interpretation of the network measures within the case study, rather than their detailed methodological formulation, which is provided in Section 2.4.
 By showcasing HINA's novel approach to modeling these complex learning ecosystems, we aim to provide a foundational methodology that enables future research to connect these new measures with group or individual-level metadata for advancing human-AI collaboration theory development.

-The case we present study addresses the following research questions:
+The case study we present addresses the following research questions:

-\textbf{RQ1}: How do students vary in their interaction profiles within the AI-mediated collaborative environment, as measured by the quantity and diversity of their engagement with peers versus the AI agent?
+\textbf{RQ1}: How do students vary in their interaction profiles within the AI-assisted collaborative environment, as measured by the quantity and diversity of their engagement with peers versus the AI agent?

 \textbf{RQ2}: What distinct engagement patterns emerge when clustering students based on their profiles of student–AI and student–peer interactions across cognitive, metacognitive, socio-emotional, and coordinative dimensions?